ncar-xdev/ncar-xdev.github.io/about/xdev.md

 ## The Xdev Manifesto

 Xdev is an NCAR entity, and therefore must satisfy NCAR priorities and strategic objectives.
-Xdev is also commited to the _external_ Pangeo community, and therefore it behoves us to enumerate our _technical values_ to highlight how Xdev’s values align with Pangeo.
+Xdev is also committed to the _external_ Pangeo community, and therefore it behooves us to enumerate our _technical values_ to highlight how Xdev’s values align with Pangeo.

 1. We value **interactivity** over batch processing.
 While batch processing is still necessary for many things, we believe that the need for curiosity-driven analysis is greater and that this should be the priority.